zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

 - Dataset: ImageNet-A, containing approximately 7,500 challenging images with significant domain shifts.
 The dataset poses a challenge due to:
   - Adversarial examples: Images are selected to be difficult for standard models.
   - Severe domain shifts: The test images differ greatly from training data, testing the model's adaptability.
-- Backbone Model: CLIP (for zero-shot performance).
-[Notebook for understanding CLIP](https://colab.research.google.com/drive/1MHc4Eq6iQ9qC3viIkcANw91JKJk6FwEv?usp=sharing)
+- Backbone Model: [`CLIP`](https://github.com/openai/CLIP) (for zero-shot performance and as a model backbone).
+[Colab Notebook to start with CLIP](https://colab.research.google.com/drive/1MHc4Eq6iQ9qC3viIkcANw91JKJk6FwEv?usp=sharing)
 - Overall Accuracy:
   - Zero-Shot: 38.17%
   - Adapted: 47.55%